 I believe that we have celestial beings available to help us 24/7.
 Some of which who can be with us and another person simultaneously.
 I believe that people have personal gifts and that we are born to bring those to Earth to help us to evolve into love.
 It’s easy to get into a depression if you’re not carefully focused on what you want to create in this lifetime.
 The forces of negativity and positivity are everything.
 Clarity versus confusion.
 Love versus Hate.
 Action and Inaction.
 Ying and Yang.
 Healthy versus unhealthy.

 I believe that if we ask for signs we get them.
-But we need to deal with what emotions come up to receive the message.
+But we need to deal with what emotions come up in order to receive the message.
 And I will go into that in full detail later and techniques you can use to speak to your own helpful spirits.

 “I believe that life is more than who we are….” —Matchbox 20

 I drove fear down my throat so forcefully until I became a living breathing machine.
 Of course all machines break down eventually.
-I would find that the perceived easiness of life would easily wear off.
+I would find that the perceived easiness of life would soon wear off.
 By ricocheting on and off people and multiple failed harmonious relationships I came to realize my lack of self-worth and the massive amount of fear that I carried with me.

 Growing up, my mom was a waitress down at a local fancy hippie restaurant and my dad was a part time maintenance worker at a federal building about 15 minutes away.
 We lived in a big old haunted Victorian duplex.
 Me and my twin sister, Amber, tried using separate rooms for our beds for a while, but then decided that we felt safer sleeping in the same room.

-College for me was at the University of Maine.
+College was at the University of Maine.
 I studied Biology and was overly ambitious.
 Now, after working in the vicious corporate world for over 5 years, I am recovering with menial side jobs, lots of meditating and fun distracting things like buying my first home with my fiancé, Jay.